Welcome to My 5 Favorite Anime Blog Posts from 2023 Week 36!

-Every week, I check around 330 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
-The ani-blogging community constantly produces a lot of amazing posts.
-I hope this list helps you find some of them!
+Every week, I visit over 280 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
+These five posts are my favorites for the week!
+I hope you enjoy reading them as much as I did!

 You can see a list of the sites I check here: Massive List of Sites!